wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-workload-template-sql-alwayson.md

 # Deploy SQL Server AlwaysOn with an Azure Resource Manager template

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
-This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the classic deployment model.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the classic deployment model.
 You can't create this resource with the classic deployment model.

 Use the instructions in this article to deploy SQL Server AlwaysOn using an Azure Resource Manager template.
 This template creates five virtual machines in a new virtual network on two different subnets.